Have You Had a Concussion or Traumatic Brain Injury?

 If you or a loved one is suffering from neurological disease, trauma or conditions, visit Dr. Marcy Rose for a comprehensive eye exam and neuro-optometric solutions.

 We’re Currently Enrolling New Patients!

-Call us or request to book a functional vision assessment at The Vision Therapy Center at North Park Vision Center today.
+Call us or request to book a functional vision assessment at The Neuro-Optometry Center at North Park Vision Center today.
 We look forward to helping you or your family member achieve full visual function, which can lead to increased success, confidence and a higher quality of life.